Glenmuir High School: Glenmuir High School Choir

 The Glenmuir High School Choir (otherwise known as GHSC) won the Marcus Garvey Award in 2008 and 2009 and performed at the International Festival in Germany, Choir Olympics in Austria, and the Shrewsbury International Festival in England.
 In 2004, the choir participated in the inaugural cultural exchange between Jamaica and the Bahamas.
 They performed at King's House, the Governor-General's official residence, during Jamaica's National Honours and Awards ceremony on National Heroes Day (2005), at Culturama in Florida (2012) and on national television.
 "Spirit on Fire" (2010) was their first recorded commercial CD.

-The Glenmuir High Choir had participated in the Jamaica Cultural Development Commission (2023) where they won 7 gold medals, 8 silver medals and 4 bronze medals.
-They had made it into JCDC Nationals where they achieved 3 gold trophies with the performances "the Battle of Jericho", Witness, and Armageddon medley.

 School song

-The school song of Glenmuir High School is a cherished tradition that encapsulates the values and spirit of the institution.
+The school song of Glenmuir High School, titled "Semper Flagrans (Flagrans Forever)" is a cherished tradition that encapsulates the values and spirit of the institution.
 The lyrics emphasize the pursuit of knowledge, truth, and excellence, reflecting the school's motto.

 The song is often sung at devotions, school ceremonies, and special occasions, and it is frequently renditioned by the school choir, making it a source of inspiration and pride for students, staff, and alumni alike.